mobilepadawan/Streamberry/README.md

 ## Web Browser Compatibility
 I tested the project in **Chrome** and **Edge**.
 Of course in **Safari** but I don't have the last version of it with all the improvements in CSS and JS, and because of that the UI resultant is awful (yes, as Jane does! 😂).

+I think I'll update my MacOS system in the coming months and I'll improve the CSS code for Safari compatibility.

+I want to make another sprint of code over the Mobile First improvements to support effectively toe mobile and tablet ecosystems.

+Thanks for reading me.
+Best regards and take a copy of this code to profit it!